acui/customized-pipeline/README.md

 # Customized Render Pipeline

-This is a Godot test project that implements a customized render pipeline.
+This is a Godot test project that implements a customized render pipeline for Godot 4.4.

 It's based on the triangle example of the Vulkan Tutorial: https://vulkan-tutorial.com/Drawing_a_triangle/Setup/Base_code